 My grandmother would buy a selection of cakes – cream doughnuts, jam doughnuts, coffee slices, vanilla slices and, of course, éclairs.
 No matter how broad the selection my sister and I would invariably want the same cake and a row would ensue.
 My father would eventually resolve the matter by suggesting that we share the éclair and one other cake.
 To ensure absolute parity the deal was that one of us would cut the cakes in half and the other would get to choose their halves.
 Thus, much valuable eating time was wasted with meticulous measurement to ensure half actually meant half.

-Somehow the half éclair never seemed to fulfil my needs and so I took to baking my own éclairs at home.
+Somehow the half éclair never seemed to satisfy my needs and so I took to baking my own éclairs at home.
 They were actually easier than they looked and soon I could rattle out a tray with little thought or effort.
 But when I hit college and my tiny apartment didn’t have an oven, I stopped baking completely.
 Not having that much of a sweet tooth (apart from the éclairs), I didn’t miss baking and never really came back to it.
 Until, that is, I arrived in the land of the sweet-toothed, Lithuania.